East Asian Studies

 BA Beijing Language and Culture University, 2001

-Luo uses transcultural frameworks to study Chinese literature.
+Luo’s research employs transcultural frameworks to examine Chinese literature.
 He is the author of Traditional Chinese Fiction in the English-Speaking World: Transcultural and Translingual Encounters (Palgrave Macmillan, 2022).
-His essays have appeared in journals such as Comparative Literature Studies, Perspectives, ISLE, and Translation Quarterly, as well as in two edited volumes, Historic Engagements with Occidental Cultures, Religions, Power and Philosophy as World Literature.
-He served as a guest editor for two special issues, “Traveling Texts,” for Translation Quarterly.
-He is currently interested in connecting science and technology to literary studies.
+His essays have appeared in Comparative Literature Studies, Perspectives, ISLE, Translation Quarterly, and two edited volumes: Historic Engagements with Occidental Cultures, Religions, Power and Philosophy as World Literature.
+He has also served as a guest editor for two special issues of Translation Quarterly on “Traveling Texts.”